Doctor Destiny: The New 52

 In The New 52 continuity reboot, Doctor Destiny first appears at the end of Justice League Dark #19.
 A.R.G.U.S. is in possession of his Dream Stone, which John Constantine recognizes.
 It is revealed that Madame Xanadu is Destiny's mother.

 During the "Forever Evil" storyline, Doctor Destiny is among the villains recruited by the Crime Syndicate of America to join the Secret Society of Super Villains.

 Dawn of DC

 In the Knight Terrors event, it is revealed that the Nightmare Stone utilized by Insomnia was once the Dreamstone.
 Sometime after the stone's creation, it was stolen by Doctor Destiny, who manipulated it into the Nightmare Stone, and broke it into small pieces.
 Fearing the stone's power, Destiny chooses to hide it, but is killed by Insomnia for not telling him where it is hidden.

 Powers and abilities

 John Dee has the ability to enter and manipulate dreams.
 He also possesses extensive knowledge of medical science.

 Other versions

 Doctor Destiny makes a minor appearance in Arkham Asylum: A Serious House on Serious Earth.
-This version is weak and wheelchair-bound.
+This version is weak and uses a wheelchair.